invap/dap-rt-reporter/README.md

 [SOURCE]:[LINE]:[b|a],[EVENT],[EVENT_NAME],[*ARGS]
 ```

-Each line of the descriptor file represents an event which is correlated with the SUT.
-The reporter takes as input this descriptor and uses it to output the behavior of the SUT, this log file is then used by the monitor to assert if the behavior matches the modeled behavior.
+Each line of the configuration file represents an event which is correlated with the SUT.
+The reporter takes as input this descriptor and uses it to output the behavior of the SUT,
+this log file is then used by the monitor to assert if the behavior matches the modeled behavior.

 The events are described by:

 1. SOURCE: Source file in which the event happens.
 1. LINE: Line which correlates with the event.
-1. Before|After: indicates if the event should be reported before or after line execution.
+1. BEFORE|AFTER: indicates if the event should be reported before or after line execution.
 1. EVENT: current accepted events are specified below.
 1. EVENT_NAME: name used when reporting.
 1. *ARGS: extra arguments used by certain events.